MarkChuCarroll/simplex/docs/simplex-language.md

   be output into a text file.
 * All other values in the product will be rendered as twists into a twist file.

+The output files are named as "prefix-productname.suffix".
+For example, if you ran a simple program called "model.s3d", and specified "mout" as the prefix, then a product "prod" would generate files:
+* `mout-prod.stl` for the STL of the solids defined in the product;
+* `mout-prod.twist` for the twist text of any complex values defined in the product;
+* `mout-prod.txt` for text renderings of any text objects produced in the product.

 ### Expressions